-First of all, This function can have many names depending on the year, make and model of your vehicle.
+Reduced engine power, can have many different names; depending on the year, make and model of your vehicle.

-Whether its, reduced engine power, limp mode, fail safe mode or limp home mode, they all have the same goal.
+So, whether its, reduced engine power, limp mode, fail safe mode or limp home mode; they all have the same goal.

 As a result, you may see any one of the following:

 - Limp mode

 - Limp home mode

 Just like when your home computer, when it goes into safe mode; limiting functions that may cause further damage.
 When your vehicle goes into this mode, it operates with limited functionality and speed.
 Finally, this mode is intended to help the driver, get to a service shop safely.

 For instance, when the system detects a serious problem with:

 - Engine controls

 - Transmission components